Advances in Molecular Spectroscopy

 Relations Involving the Infrared Frequencies in some Dicarbonyl Compounds

-Étude par Spectroscopie Infrarouge des Effets de Solvants sur les Molécules CO et NO
+Etude par Spectroscopic Infrarouge des Effets de Solvants sur les Molecules CO et NO

 Spettri Infrarossi e Ultravioletti di Alcune Vinilpiridine

-Étude de la Bande de Vibration de Valence v0=0 de l'Acétone en Phase Vapeur.
-Remarque au Sujet de la Détermination Théorique des Enveloppes de Vibration-Rotation du Rotateur Asymétrique en Spectroscopie Infrarouge
+Etude de la Bande de Vibration de Valence vc=s0 de l'Acetone en Phase Vapeur.
+Remarque au Sujet de la Determination Theorique des Enveloppes de Vibration-Rotation du Rotateur Asymetrique en Spectroscopie Infrarouge

 High Resolution Infrared Spectra of Methyl Silane